atp-team/anemone/README.md

 ## FAQ

-### I pluged my Tentacle, but it has blank screen and it "is not doing anything".
+### I plugged my Tentacle, but it has blank screen and it "is not doing anything".
 How to solve this?

 > Arduino YÚN is a terribly slow device.
 So when you turn it on (typicaly by plugining in the USB cable), it will just turn on the green LED an do nothing.
 In this time the Arduino YÚN Linux/WiFi part is booting up.
-When this will finish, the ÝUN will turn on a white LED.
+When this will finish, the ÝUN will turn on a white LED (this can took up to 5 mins).
 And this is the moment when it will start the Arduino sketch ans hence your Anemone App as well.
 >
 > After the initial setup a so called "Initial Arduino Sketch" is installed on your Tentacle by the tentacle.sh script you have downloaded from the Anemone Cloud Admin.
 This sketch just shows the "Ready for app install" text and image.
 >